quickwit-oss/quickwit/docs/configuration/index-config.md

 - `iso8601`, `rfc2822`, `rfc3339`: parse dates using standard ISO and RFC formats.
 - `strptime`: parse dates using the Unix [strptime](https://man7.org/linux/man-pages/man3/strptime.3.html) format with few changes:
   - `strptime` format specifiers: `%C`, `%d`, `%D`, `%e`, `%F`, `%g`, `%G`, `%h`, `%H`, `%I`, `%j`, `%k`, `%l`, `%m`, `%M`, `%n`, `%R`, `%S`, `%t`, `%T`, `%u`, `%U`, `%V`, `%w`, `%W`, `%y`, `%Y`, `%%`.
-  - `%f` for milliseconds precision support.
+  - `%f` for millisecond precision support.
   - `%z` timezone offsets can be specified as `(+|-)hhmm` or `(+|-)hh:mm`.

 - `unix_timestamp`: parse Unix timestamp values.
-Timestamps can be provided with different precisions, namely: `seconds`, `milliseconds`, `microseconds`, or `nanoseconds`.
+Timestamps can be provided with different precisions, namely: `second`, `millisecond`, `microsecond`, or `nanosecond`.
 Quickwit is able to infer the precision from the value.
 Because internally, datetimes are stored as `i64`, Quickwit only supports timestamp values ranging from `13 Apr 1972 23:59:55` to `16 Mar 2242 12:56:31`.

 When a `datetime` field is stored as a fast field, the `precision` parameter indicates the precision used to truncate the values before encoding, which improves compression (truncation here means zeroing).
-The `precision` parameter can take the following values: `seconds`, `milliseconds`, `microseconds`, or `nanoseconds`.
+The `precision` parameter can take the following values: `second`, `millisecond`, `microsecond`, or `nanosecond`.
 It only affects what is stored in fast fields when a `datetime` field is marked as fast field.
 Finally, operations on `datetime` fastfields, e.g. via aggregations, need to be done at the nanosecond level.

 :::info
 Internally `datetime` is stored in `nanoseconds` in fast fields and in the docstore, and in `seconds` in the term dictionary.